zacharymartinot/language_model/README.md

 # Building a Language Model

-This notebook contains both notes developing a ground-up mathematical description of language models, and a working code demonstration based on the ideas developed.
+This notebook contains both notes developing a ground-up mathematical description of language models, and a working code demonstration.

 The point here is to build up and understand the language modeling problem in general, and build something grounded in foundational approximation methods.
 The resulting non-softmax-attention-transformer model is implemented in PyTorch and tested on generating Shakespeare - it works as expected.